 The two main causes of aniridia are genetics and injuries.
 While extensive studies have been done that pinpoint the exact chromosomal issues that lead to aniridia, injuries are a more common cause.
-Any penetrating eye injury from a fall, car or work accident can cause partial or even total loss of the iris.
+Any penetrating eye injury from a fall, car, or work accident can cause partial or even total loss of the iris.

-The genetic causes of aniridia involve chromosome 11 and a gene, called PAX6.
+The genetic causes of aniridia involve chromosome 11 and a gene, PAX6.
 Defects in this gene cause a person to be born with aniridia.
-If someone who carries the gene has a child, the child has a 50% chance of having aniridia.
+If someone who carries the gene has a child, then the child has a 50% chance of inheriting aniridia.
 However, a person can be born with aniridia even if there’s no family history of the condition.
 This is called sporadic, and aniridia occurs without warning.
 Regardless, anyone with aniridia will have vision problems, based on the extent of the aniridia and any other associated eye issues with the cornea, the optic nerve, or the retina.

 Although the lack of an iris is apparent in anyone with aniridia, an ophthalmologist must make the diagnosis.
 They will be able to see if there are any other defects in the eyes as well, and will be the ones to make the decision of how to treat the aniridia.